oVEMP Testing

 Choose an oVEMP protocol from the dropdown menu

 The oVEMP test should be run in the Manual Mode controlling/selecting stimuli manually.
-For more collection parameters details, please refer to instruction for use manual.
+For more collection parameters details, please refer to instructions for use manual.

 Manual mode